nodejs/node-chakracore/TTD-README.md

 # Time Travel Debugging with Node-ChakraCore

-Stepping forward after hitting a breakpoint is a familiar experience but what if you can step back in time?
+Stepping forward after hitting a breakpoint is a familiar experience but what if you could step back in time?
 Frequently developers find themselves hunting for failure clues (e.g. error text) in the log files and then searching for that in the code.
 Once the log statement is found in the source code, the developer is left to re-construct the context for the error.